Alphabetical Plant Listing

 Pignut Hickory, Sweet Pignut Hickory, Coast Pignut Hickory, Pignut, Sweet Pignut, Smoothbark Hickory, Broom Hickory, Red Hickory, Swamp Hickory, Switch Hickory, Switchbud Hickory, Carya glabra var. glabra, Carya glabra var. hirsuta, Carya glabra var. megacarpa, Carya leiodermis, Carya magnifloridana, Carya microcarpa, Carya ovalis var. hirsuta, Carya ×ovalis var. hirsuta, Hicoria austrina, Hicoria glabra, Hicoria glabra var. hirsuta

 Long-lived, Carya glabra (Pignut Hickory) is a slow-growing deciduous tree with a straight trunk and a narrow oblong crown with slender, contorted branches.
 Its gray bark is shallowly ridged and furrowed.
-The short, picturesque branches are clothed with pinnately compound leaves, 6-12 in. long (15-30 cm), each leaf having 5-7 toothed and ovate leaflets.
-Emerging burgundy, the leaves mature to lustrous dark green as the season progresses, and turn a rich, golden-yellow color in the fall.
+The short, picturesque branches are clothed with pinnately compound leaves, 6-12 in. long (15-30 cm), each with 5-7 toothed and ovate leaflets.
+Emerging burgundy, the leaves mature to lustrous dark green as the season progresses, turning a rich, golden-yellow color in the fall.
 Several species of magnificent moths are attracted to the foliage.
-Inconspicuous greenish yellow flowers appear in spring, the male flowers in hanging catkins, 3 in. long (7 cm), and the female flowers in short spikes.
+Inconspicuous greenish-yellow flowers appear in spring, the male flowers in hanging catkins, 3 in. long (7 cm), and the female flowers in short spikes.
 The female flowers are followed by hard, pear-shaped nuts (on trees over 25 years old).
 Bitter and astringent, the Pignut Hickory fruit is generally considered unpalatable to humans.
 High in protein and fats, it attracts birds and mammals.
 Native to the eastern and central U. S., Pignut Hickory occurs naturally in mesic to xeric mixed woodlands, bottomland woodlands, wet hammocks, on stable dunes, and rocky hillsides.
 Its heavy, hard, strong, tough, and elastic wood is used to make sporting goods, agricultural implements, and tool handles.
 Pignut Hickory is used as a shade tree throughout much of its range.

 • Grows up to 50-80 ft. tall (15-24 m) and 30-40 ft. wide (9-12 m).

 • Performs best in full sun to part shade in humusy, rich, moist, well-drained soils.
-Pignut Hickory is tolerant of shade in the Southeast, but relatively intolerant in the northeastern portion of its range
+Pignut Hickory is tolerant of shade in the Southeast but relatively intolerant in the northeastern portion of its range.

 • Propagate by seed or hardwood cuttings.
 Most easily grown from fresh seed sown immediately after collection or stratified and sown in spring.